Ashet-Technologies/Mirage3D/README.md

 ## Feature set

 - Configurable vertex attributes
   - Color
   - Texture Coordinates
   - Transparency
 - Full vertex transformation
 - Flat and textured rendering

+## CONCEPT THING

+- Use Bayer matrix to interpolate between three or four values by using intervals instead of just binary yes/no use a val 1 in [0.0…0.3], val 2 in [0.3…0.7], val 3 in [0.7…1.0]